juxor/afaq/markdown/secH6.md

 administration of the union and the general assembly of its members"_ is just nonsense. [**Leon Trotsky Speaks**, p.
 113] The history of trade unionism is full of examples of committees betraying their membership.
-Needless to say, the subsequent history Lenin's government shows that there can be _"antagonism"_ between rulers and ruled and that appointments are always a key way to further elite interests.
+Needless to say, the subsequent history of Lenin's government shows that there can be _"antagonism"_ between rulers and ruled and that appointments are always a key way to further elite interests.